-World Extreme Medicine and expedition medic Dr Alex Rowe and WEM founder Mark Hannaford explains the impact of being trapped underground and the challenges they would have faced.
+Following the successful rescue operation, World Extreme Medicine and expedition medic Dr Alex Rowe and WEM founder Mark Hannaford explained the impact of being trapped underground and the challenges those trapped in the Thai cave rescue would have faced.

 What impact could lower oxygen levels in the cave have had?

 If the reduction in oxygen is gradual, then actually the human body could adapt to that.
 If the oxygen levels were reducing they would have got symptoms that are similar to altitude illness, such as headaches, nausea and a reduction in appetite.
 If there was a more rapid reduction in oxygen concentration they could go on to develop lung complications and brain complications as well, but at present, this doesn’t look to be the case.

 There would have also been another issue with the gases in there, in particular, the increased levels of carbon dioxide.
 There would have been a risk that it would gradually build up in the body, and again make you feel nauseous, it would make you flush, it would make you feel hot and eventually, it would probably make you feel drowsy and eventually would cause unconsciousness.

 What did the doctors do to help those trapped in the cave?

 The longer anyone is trapped, the worse their bodies will become, so their muscles will be wasting, they’ll be getting weaker over time, and the important thing here is to actually make sure they have the right nutrition.
 So, they will need a good amount of protein and a good amount of carbohydrates; really the usual balanced diet.
 Ideally, you would want to be using the muscles as much as you can, but the downside of that is if you start using muscles and doing active exercise that then increases the amount of oxygen you need.

 How does a long period in the dark affect people?